zkTube-Labs/zkTube-docs/docs/Whitepaper/README.md

 In the zkTube network, the following fees are the main ones incurred:

-Deposit.
-The ETH transaction fee generated by transferring money from an Ethereum Layer 1 account to a zkTube Layer 2 account, which is charged by Ethereum miners.
+- **Deposit.** The ETH transaction fee generated by transferring money from an Ethereum Layer 1 account to a zkTube Layer 2 account, which is charged by Ethereum miners.

-Transfer.
-The transaction fee for zkTube L2 transfer is almost negligible.
+- **Transfer.** The transaction fee for zkTube L2 transfer is almost negligible.
 This fee can be paid in any token supported by the ZKTube platform.
 The fee is used for L2 miner packaging and zero-knowledge proof verification.

-Withdraw.
-There will be a transaction fee from the zkTube Layer 2 account to the Ethereum Layer 1 account, which can be paid with any tokens supported by the zkTube platform.
+- **Withdraw.** There will be a transaction fee from the zkTube Layer 2 account to the Ethereum Layer 1 account, which can be paid with any tokens supported by the zkTube platform.
 The fee is used for the packing of the Layer 2 miners and the verification of the zero-knowledge proof.

-Change pubkey.
-This will consume a small amount of ETH, which will be collected by Ethereum miners;
+- **Change pubkey.** This will consume a small amount of ETH, which will be collected by Ethereum miners;

 The zkTube protocol will use ZKT to offer a low or free service on DeFi, NFT and various SWAP services.

 ### 5.4 Economic Benefits

 The benefits generated by the zkTube agreement are divided into internal and external.

-Internal Benefits
+**Internal Benefits**

 First of all, compared with the Ethereum chain, transactions on zkTube have increased TPS and reduced transaction fees.
 TPS has increased from 14 to 3000+, and the fees have been reduced by about 100 times, improving overall transaction efficiency.
 This makes the transaction efficiency close to or even surpassing some centralized services; Secondly, zkTube supports the purchase and sale of fiat currencies from all over the world at Layer2, which further improves the circulation efficiency between fiat currencies and various tokens.
 Finally, there may be a small number of fees in circulation, which can be paid with any token.

-External Benefits
+**External Benefits**

 The underlying protocol of zkTube supports all kinds of applications including the applications of offline entity business attributes, which have been opened up with Layer 2 accounts.
 The application experience and centralization can be consistent. zkTube has confirmed the cooperation plan with the decentralized Dex Uniswap in the DeFi field. zkTube will provide agreement services to Uniswap to set up Layer 2 swap transactions, 3000+ TPS and very low transaction fees.
 This ensures that the performance of various swap transactions will not be affected, coupled with negligible transaction fees, will make swap replace centralized exchanges; however, in other areas of DeFi, such as decentralized insurance, decentralized mortgage lending and other fields, it also brings at least a 30 times increase in efficiency; such as NFT collections.
 Vouchers and games will all use the zkTube protocol to build applications quickly.